hsccorp/sensorcollect/README.md

 * "Start Trip" to start logging a trip.
 During this time, a wakelock will be taken, so good to keep the phone powered
 * While a trip is started, tap markers to mark an action for training.
 Yellow markers are for bad driving, grey for good driving (negative/positive training)
 * To stop, press "Stop Trip".
 When you stop, the trip is automatically uploaded to firebase
+* If upload fails (maybe you are not online), a new "upload" button will show up for deferred upload
+* Tap on the "list" icon on top right of navbar to view uploaded trips, slide to share/delete
 * "Share" lets you share the latest trip file with others
-* Tap on the "list" icon on top left of navbar to view uploaded trips, slide to share

 Screenshots